mikesaint-antoine/SimpleGrad.jl/docs/src/usage.md

 ## *Tensor* Class

-*Values* are pretty useful for specific example, but unfortunately their scalar-valued calculations will be too slow when it comes to implementing even a pretty basic neural network.
+*Values* are pretty useful for some specific cases, but unfortunately their scalar-valued calculations will be too slow when it comes to implementing even a pretty basic neural network.
 So in addition to *Values*, we also have our *Tensor* composite type, which stores data in array format (either one-dimensional or two-dimensional).

 We can define a *Tensor* like this: